 - If diluting, use 3-5 drops of eucalyptus oil with each teaspoon of carrier oil.

-- Apply on your back and gently rub in circular motion till the oil is completely absorbed in the skin.
+- Apply on your back and gently rub in a circular motion till the oil is completely absorbed in the skin.

 - Repeat 2-3 times a day.